 The Fifth Avenue entrance to the Plaza Hotel.
 It is the most frequented, although if you are looking to start the visit with less hustle and bustle of tourists and more tranquility you can go north towards Harlem.

 How much time to spend

 Depending on the length of your stay in New York, you can plan your visit to Central Park in different ways:

-- If it is a short visit, you can dedicate a morning or an afternoon, for which you will have to plan an itinerary thinking about the time you have available, since you will not be able to see everything as it is a park of enormous dimensions.
+- In case it is short, you can dedicate a morning or an afternoon for which you will have to draw an itinerary thinking about the time you have, since you will not be able to see everything as it is a park of enormous dimensions.
 If you only have a couple of hours, rent a bike to make sure you cover the main points.

 - If you are in New York for a week you can dedicate a whole day and take the opportunity to eat there either with a picnic or at a restaurant such as Tavern on the Green.

 - Another option is to explore Central Park for several days combining different parts of the park each day with some of the museums that are close to it.